holgerbrandl/kalasim/docs/userguide/docs/component.md

 ### wait

-Wait has the effect that the component will check whether the value of a state meets a given condition. available.
+Wait has the effect that the component will check whether the value of a state meets a given condition.
 It is possible to check for multiple states.
 By default, there is no limit on the time to wait for the condition(s) to be met.
-But, it is possible to set a time with fail_at at which the condition has to be met.
-If that failed, the component becomes current at the given point of time.
+However, it is possible to set a time with `failAt` at which the condition has to be met.
+If that failed, the component becomes `CURRENT` at the given point of time.
 The code should then check whether the wait had failed.
-That can be checked with the Component.failed() method.
+That can be checked with the `Component.failed` property.

-If the component is canceled, activated, passivated, interrupted or held the failed flag will be set as well.
+If the component is [canceled](#cancel), [activated](#activate), [passivated](#passivate), [interrupted](#interrupt) or [held](#hold) the failed flag will be set as well.

-* If the component is current, use always `yield(wait())`
+* If the component is current, always use `yield(wait())`
 * Although theoretically possible it is not recommended to use wait for non current components.

 ### interrupt

 With interrupt components that are not current or data can be temporarily be interrupted.
 Once a resume is called for the component, the component will continue (for scheduled with the remaining time, for waiting or requesting possibly with the remaining fail_at duration).

 ## Usage of process interaction methods within a function or method